Grocery prices are rising with inflation. How can you spend less on groceries? Here are 10 things to cut to save on your grocery bill.

 Clearly, many people are searching for ways to reduce their groceries bills!

-I’ve shared general tips for saving money on groceries here in the past and we’ve also discussed how to come up with a monthly grocery budget.
-Today though I thought we could tackle this topic from a slightly different angle by discussing some specific things to cut from your grocery list to save money.
+I’ve shared lots of general money-saving tips here in the past.
+We’ve discussed how to come up with a monthly grocery budget and we’ve talked about all sorts of ways to save on groceries.
+Today though I thought we could tackle this topic from a slightly different angle by discussing some specific things on your grocery list that you should STOP buying to save money.

-So let’s jump right in and talk through ten things you should stop buying when you want to save money on groceries.
+So, want to know how to cut your grocery bill by a lot?
+Let’s jump right in and talk through thirteen things you should stop buying when you want to save money on groceries.

 1. Drinks

+When I’m on a tight grocery budget, drinks are the first thing to go.
 Pablo loves LaCroix and other similar drinks and I’ve really started enjoying Vitamin Water.
 And of course we’re good Texans and love us some Dr. Pepper.
-But when we’re trying to spend less on groceries drinks are one of the first things to get cut from our grocery list.
-They’re pricey and not truly necessary. #makewatergreatagain
+But when we’re really trying to spend less on groceries drinks are one of the first things to get cut from our grocery list.
+Even bottled water, while obviously cheaper, is still pricier than just using a regular reusable water bottle and filling it with tap water.

-I love the convenience of bagged salads, and the pre-cut fruits and veggies in the produce section always look tempting.
-But make a quick price comparison and you’ll see that they are much more expensive than just getting your own produce and taking the time to prepare it yourself.
+I love the convenience of bagged salads and the pre-cut fruits and veggies in the produce section always look tempting.
+But make a quick price comparison and you’ll see that they are just not a great deal, being much more expensive than just getting your own produce to prepare yourself.
 (Just do it right away so it doesn’t die a slow death in your fridge’s produce drawer!)

 3. Pre-portioned foods

 It’s the time of year when lots of people are buying snacks like crackers, chips, etc. to go with their kids’ school lunches.
-While it’s super convenient to buy pre-portioned ones, it’s typically a better value to buy a regular bag of chips or box of crackers and portion them out yourself.
+While it’s super convenient to buy individually packaged items, it’s typically a better deal to buy a regular bag of chips or box of crackers and portion them out yourself.

 4. Multiple snack options